 There’s an app called PetrolPrices, which will give you the prices of petrol and diesel at different petrol stations in the UK.
 This is very handy for when you’re on the road and want to find the cheapest prices for petrol and diesel, especially handy in an area you don't know.

 You may think you are only saving a few pence per litre, but it can really add up to a considerable saving.
-Instead of filling up on the motorway for £1.30 a litre, you could instead find a petrol station through the app selling it at £1.15 a litre, which, in turn would save you £7.50 on a 50-litre tank.
+Instead of filling up on the motorway for nearly £2.00 a litre, you could instead find a petrol station through the app selling it at much less, which, saving you money on filling your tank.
 Do this every time and the money will add up.

 Likely to be the biggest expense of your staycation - especially if you prefer a bed to a tent.
 Here is what to think about: